 |Netgear Orbi RBK50|

-Of course, Netgear fixes all these issues as soon as possible, but it does help create a certain mindset around their product (and towards updating the firmware).
+Of course, Netgear tried to fix all these issues as soon as possible, but it did help create a certain mindset around their product (and towards updating the firmware).
 The less powerful Google WiFi, on the other hand, had less significant updates over its year and a half of existence, but it is often praised as one of the most stable and reliable WiFi systems ever released (this also applies to the Eero first and the second generation).
 So, taking everything into consideration, I think it would be interesting to test these claims and see which of the two systems is the better one for medium to large-sized homes.

 ALSO CHECK OUT: NETGEAR ORBI VS EERO SECOND GENERATION (PRO PACK)

 Even if they’re part of the same family of networking devices, if put next to each other, the Google WiFi and the Netgear Orbi share little in common from the design point of view.
-The Netgear Orbi kit consists of two seemingly identical units, each device featuring a tall plastic case (which resembles an air freshener) covered by a white matte-finish (that doesn’t retain fingerprints) and the only visible difference between the two Orbi units is the top side colour: the satellites unit is completely white, while the router unit has a light-blue top.
+The Netgear Orbi kit consists of two seemingly identical units, each device featuring a tall plastic case (which resembles an air freshener) covered by a white matte-finish (that doesn’t retain fingerprints) and the only visible difference between the two Orbi units is the top side colour: the satellite unit is completely white, while the router unit has a light-blue top.

-Each Google WiFi is divided horizontally into two parts by a narrow canal in which rests the LED indicator which, similarly to the single LED on each Orbi unit, it shows the status of the system: if the LED is solid green-blue, then everything is working properly, otherwise, if the LED indicator is solid red, then the WiFi node is experiencing an error; if the LED is solid blue, then the device is returning to its default settings, but, if the indicator is flashing amber, then the Google WiFi unit is not connected to the Internet.
+Each Google WiFi is divided horizontally into two parts by a narrow canal in which rests the LED indicator that, similarly to the single LED on each Orbi unit, it shows the status of the system: if the LED indicator is solid green-blue, then everything is working properly, otherwise, if the LED indicator is solid red, then the WiFi node is experiencing an error; if the LED is solid blue, then the device is returning to its default settings, but, if the indicator is flashing amber, then the Google WiFi unit is not connected to the Internet.

 As with all other WiFi mesh systems, the single LED indicator implementation is a nice idea on paper, but completely non-intuitive in real life, where the user constantly needs to check the manual in order to understand what is going on with the system (both during and after the initial configuration process).
-A reliable alternative could be a voice command system which would still maintain the minimalist tone of the devices (the Netgear Orbi supports Amazon Alexa voice assistant and the Google WiFi works with Google Home).
+A reliable alternative could be a voice command system which would still maintain the minimalist tone of the devices (the Netgear Orbi supports Amazon Alexa voice assistant and the Google WiFi works with Google Home / Mini).

-On the rear side of the Netgear Orbi, towards the bottom, there’s a separate area where you can find all the ports and buttons: from the left, there’s the Sync button (WPS), four Gigabit Ethernet ports (the router unit has one WAN port and three LAN ports, while the satellites will use all four ports as LAN), a USB port, a Power On/Off button, a Power connector and a Reset button.
+On the rear side of the Netgear Orbi, towards the bottom, there’s a separate area where you can find all the ports and buttons: from the left, there’s the Sync button (WPS), four Gigabit Ethernet ports (the router unit has one WAN port and three LAN ports, while the satellites will use all four ports as LAN), a USB port (can be used for connecting a printer), a Power On/Off button, a Power connector and a Reset button.
 If you turn the Google WiFi upside-down, you’ll notice that there is a significantly large hole where rest two Gigabit Ethernet ports (by default, these two ports operate as LAN, but, the unit that gets connected to the Internet will use one port as WAN and the other for either inter-node connection or for connecting a wired client) and a USB type-C port for powering up the device (the circular LED light doesn’t go all around the device and it is being interrupted by a small Reset button used for returning the Google WiFi unit back to factory default settings).

-Verdict: Both Netgear and Google have designed their WiFi systems in a simple and minimalist manner, so you’ll have no problem positioning any unit in the centre of attention (unlike the industrial-looking traditional routers) but, while the Google WiFi may be a bit better looking and feel a bit more robust, the Netgear Orbi is also solidly built and it has two additional LAN ports (which will make a huge difference in day-to-day use), so it wins this round.
+Verdict: Both Netgear and Google have designed their WiFi systems in a simple and minimalist manner, so you’ll have no problem positioning any unit in the centre of the room (unlike the industrial-looking traditional routers) but, while the Google WiFi may be a bit better looking and feel a bit more robust, the Netgear Orbi is also solidly built and it has two additional LAN ports (which will make a huge difference in day-to-day use), so it wins this round.

 ALSO CHECK OUT: LINKSYS VELOP VS NETGEAR ORBI